Romaq/bigrig-scripts/NAT.md

       I recall, it doesn't handle the port-forwarding.
 [I'll have to find that quote and put it back here as a note.](https://forum.proxmox.com/threads/is-it-possible-to-do-port-forwarding-when-using-sdn.154445/) "Port forwarding needs to be done manually."
 Still kinda nutz.
    7. https://thelinuxforum.com/articles/924-how-to-create-a-private-nat-network-interface-on-proxmox-ve-8 may actually explain it *if* I can still do port-forwarding.
+   8. I begged help from https://thelinuxforum.com/member/2-kasimba/activities.
+Tomorrow, I will play with SDN more and then see if it works as expected, then further try to grasp that one last little piece that does port-forwarding.
 ## Footnotes:
    [^1]: ...